goropikari/online-judge.nvim/README.md

 # online-judge.nvim

-A Neovim plugin to streamline AtCoder contest workflows, including test case downloads, execution, and submissions.
+A Neovim plugin to streamline AtCoder/AOJ contest workflows, including test case downloads, execution, and submissions.

 **Note**
 This plugin has only been tested with past problems.
 It has not been used or verified during ongoing contests.